kevincollins117/projects/README.md

 # projects

-This project takes a look at voter turnout in national elections in the US on a state-by-state basis.
+This project takes a look at voter turnout in national elections in the US on a state-by-state basis over the past 20 years.

 Attached excel files have the turnout data for the year given in the title.